Agent-Coder/MKS21X-FinalProject/README.md

 AC;01-09-19;
 I was able to print the block selection onto lantera.
 I also took out the pause screen and merged the features onto the game screen.
 Something went wrong while branching and my commits for today were lost.

+AC;01-10-19;
+A lot of progress was made today!
+The blocks are now printed on the board separately and blinks to show the player which block they are on.
+When the player presses the up arrow key, they will have officially selected the block.
+I also wrote another child class of block as a placeholder when a player selects a block to place on the board.